Most Important Retail Statistics to Know

 Shopping is becoming humankind's favorite pastime.
 As online stores thrive, eCommerce is becoming particularly popular because it allows for an easy, seamless shopping experience.

-Retail accounts for $2.6 trillion in annual sales in the United States alone.
+Retail accounted for $5.23 trillion in annual sales in the United States in 2024.

 The US is famous around the world for its culture of consumerism.
 We live in a country where buying things is almost a part of our national identity.
 By the same token, there are no shoppers savvier than Americans.
-From mom-and-pop stores to large chains, the retail sector employs more than 42 million people nationwide.
+From mom-and-pop stores to large chains, the retail sector employs tens of millions of people nationwide.

 For every $100 you spend at a local small business, $68 stays in town.